Originally published on December 24, 2017. Last updated on November 9, 2019.

 - Salt and pepper

-First, make the sauce by combining all of the sauce ingredients into a small bowl or jar and whisking well.
-The sauce will be thick, but mix it up as much as you can to get a creamy consistency.
+First, make the sauce by combining all of the sauce ingredients in a jar with a lid.
+Shake well to combine.
+Or, add the ingredients to a bowl and whisk well.
+The sauce will be thick using this method, but mix it up as much as you can to get a creamy consistency.
 Set aside.

 Chop chicken as noted.
 Chop shallot, garlic, green onions, cilantro and cashews.